Information Sheet 3 - Questions

 It is common in the Legislative Council (and other Australian legislatures) for Government backbenchers to ask Ministers pre-arranged questions during Question Time which are known as ‘Dorothy Dixers’.
 These questions are often prepared by Ministers (or their staff) and provide the Government with an opportunity to outline its policies or to criticise the Opposition.

-In the 58th Parliament, the Government introduced Sessional Orders that removed 'Dorothy Dixers' from Question Time, allocating questions to non-Government Members only.
+In the 58th and the 59th (current) Parliament, the Government introduced Sessional Orders that removed 'Dorothy Dixers' from Question Time, allocating questions to non-Government Members only.
 These Sessional Orders also included Ministers' Statements, whereby Ministers could make a statement advising the House of new Government initiatives, projects and achievements.
-These Sessional Orders expired with the 58th Parliament.
+These Sessional Orders will expire at the end of the Parliament.

 Many regard the frequent use of ‘Dorothy Dixers’ as an undesirable aspect of the parliamentary process as it tends to weaken the Government’s accountability to Parliament during Question Time.
 Nevertheless, the Chair does not have the power to prevent such questions provided that they comply with the House’s rules.